 On this page

-Due to the coronavirus outbreak, the demand for medical use masks in the Netherlands is still large.
+Due to the coronavirus outbreak, the demand for medical use face masks in the Netherlands is still large.
 Although there is a growing supply of masks that can protect against the coronavirus COVID-19, the distribution has not reached all care sectors yet.
 If you want to produce face masks for medical use in the Netherlands, your product has to meet stringent product requirements.

 Which masks are used in the healthcare sector?